-Novel ssRNA viruses.
-Two novel avastroviruses were identified in Red-necked Avocets, both falling as outgroups to Group 2 viruses, the archetype of which is Avian Nephritis virus (Fig 3, Fig S6).
-These viruses share 60% and 40% pairwise amino acid identity to Avian Nephritis virus, respectively, suggesting that there is a large undescribed diversity of wild bird avastroviruses.
+Two novel avastroviruses were identified in Red-necked Avocets, both falling as outgroups to Group 2 viruses, the archetype of which is avian nephritis virus (Figure 3, Supporting Information Figure S6).
+These viruses share 60% and 40% pairwise amino acid identity to avian nephritis virus, respectively, suggesting that there is a large undescribed diversity of wild bird avastroviruses.
 Calicivirus reads were identified in all libraries, with the exception of Anas ducks from the interior of Australia.
-Furthermore, full genomes of five caliciviruses were identified in four libraries at high abundance (Australian Shelducks 0.005% of total reads, Ruddy Turnstone IAV positive 0.006% of total reads, Anas duck IAV positive 0.002% of total reads, Avocet Interior 0.03% of total reads), and all these viruses belonged to the same clade as currently described poultry viruses within an unassigned genus (Fig 4).
-Two novel rhabdoviruses from Anseriiformes found in this study fell as a divergent group within the genus Tupaviruses, within which Durham virus is the only avian virus previously described (Fig 5).
-Specifically, Shelduck rhabdovirus and Duck rhabdovirus fell as relatively distantly related sister species, as illustrated by long branch lengths on the phylogeny, and thereby potentially represent a novel clade of wild bird viruses.
+Furthermore, full genomes of five caliciviruses were identified in four libraries at high abundance (Australian Shelducks 0.005% of total reads, Ruddy Turnstone IAV positive 0.006% of total reads, Anas duck IAV positive 0.002% of total reads and Avocet interior 0.03% of total reads), and all these viruses belonged to the same clade as currently described poultry viruses within an unassigned genus (Figure 4).
+Two novel rhabdoviruses from Anseriformes found in this study fell as a divergent group within the genus Tupaviruses, within which Durham virus is the only avian virus previously described (Figure 5).
+Specifically, Shelduck rhabdovirus and duck rhabdovirus fell as relatively distantly related sister species, as illustrated by long branch lengths on the phylogeny, and thereby potentially represent a novel clade of wild bird viruses.

-Our virome sampling also revealed a great diversity of picornaviruses (Picornaviridae), almost all of which were found in Red-necked Avocets (Fig 6).
+Our virome sampling also revealed a great diversity of picornaviruses (Picornaviridae), almost all of which were found in Red-necked Avocets (Figure 6).
 Megriviruses were remarkably abundant in avocets, comprising 30% and 65% of all avian viral reads (0.004% and 0.169% of total reads) from birds sampled in two locations, representing two locations.
-Furthermore, megriviruses represent the only virus (other than IAV) found in more than one library (Figs 6, 7).
-The library generated from avocets in the interior also contained (i) Avocet picornavirus B-like A, that formed a sister group to pigeon picornavirus B, (ii) Avocet picornavirus B-like B, a sister group to a clade containing both pigeon picornavirus B and Avocet picornavirus B-like A, and (iii) Avocet picornavirus, a highly divergent virus that likely represents a novel genus.
-Finally, in Anas ducks, we observed a divergent sister group to Duck hepatitis A 1 and 3 (Wild Duck avihepatovirus-like) (Fig 6).
+Furthermore, megriviruses represent the only virus (other than IAV) found in more than one library (Figures 6 and 7).
+The library generated from avocets in the interior also contained (a) Avocet picornavirus B-like A that formed a sister group to pigeon picornavirus B; (b) Avocet picornavirus B-like B, a sister group to a clade containing both pigeon picornavirus B and Avocet picornavirus B-like A; and (c) Avocet picornavirus, a highly divergent virus that likely represents a novel genus.
+Finally, in Anas ducks, we observed